QuentinBultinck/RetroAchievements/RAscripts/PS2/RedDeadRevolver_Proto/README.md

 + Due to the nature of this prototype build, the player character may easily get stuck on objects or go out of bounds when struck by enemy attacks, as these can push the character model into unintended areas.
 This might prevent progress on certain achievements.
 However, a simple level *Reset* via the *Pause Menu* can quickly give the player another chance.
 Since the levels aren’t very large, this shouldn’t be too much of a hassle.

 + There are a few game bugs which may crash the game, alas this build doesn't use any save system.
-So no progress may be lost and the stages/levels are pretty short, so any crashes are minimal in achievement progress.
+So no progress may be lost and the stages/levels are pretty short, so any crashes have minimal impact on the player's progress.

 + Some characters in Multiplayer mode will bug out the game. eg. Character *"Soldier"*.
 The game will display an error message and freeze when loading the Multiplayer match.
 Simply retry/reset/reboot the game to try again.
 You just have to be lucky the other CPU players don't pick any of the bugged out characters.

++ This game/build has very long load times, with no indication when the game is effectively loading, make sure to use PCSX2's turbo mode to save on time.

 ## 🏆 All Single Player Achievements Grouped by Stage/Level